goloop/log/README.md

     type LevelFormatConfig map[LevelFlag]string

+LevelFormatConfig is a special type for control of the formats in different log level

 #### func (*LevelFormatConfig) Color

     func (lfc *LevelFormatConfig) Color()

 Color sets different colors for the substring of the log level.
-Don't use this style for logging to a file.
+Use this method only for write log messages to the *NIX console.

 #### func (*LevelFormatConfig) Colorf

     func (lfc *LevelFormatConfig) Colorf(format string)

 Colorf sets different colors for the substring of the log level with support for setting custom formatting for the level substring.
-Don't use this style for logging to a file.
+Use this method only for write log messages to the *NIX console.

 #### func (*LevelFormatConfig) Default